Skip to main content

 The verification of the financial capacity will normally be done for all coordinators (including sole project beneficiaries), except:

-• public bodies, including Member States organisations 9 ;
+• public bodies, including Member States organisations 10

-• public legal entities, and institutions and organisations in the fields of education and training, youth and sport that have received over 50% of their annual revenue from public sources over the last last two years10
+• public legal entities, and institutions and organisations in the fields of education and training, youth and sport that have received over 50% of their annual revenue from public sources over the last last two years11

-• if the project requested grant amount is not more than EUR 60 000.
+• if the project requested grant amount is not more than EUR 60 000

 If needed, it may also be done for affiliated entities.

-• The coordinator’s profit and loss account;
+• the coordinator’s profit and loss account

-• Other documents, if requested.
+• other documents, if requested

 For the actions managed by the Executive Agency, for more information, see “Rules for Legal Entity Validation, LEAR Appointment and Financial Capacity Assessment”.